Snapchat/KeyDB-docs/docs/commands.md

 * A `nil` multi-bulk when no element could be popped and the timeout expired.
-* A three-element multi-bulk with the first element being the name of the key where a member was popped, the second element being the score of the popped member, and the third element being the popped member itself.
+* A three-element multi-bulk with the first element being the name of the key where a member was popped, the second element is the popped member itself, and the third element is the score of the popped element.

 #### Examples: